maybebyte/anthesis/pages/clues.md

   "YYYY-mm-dd" format (I used [date(1)](https://man.openbsd.org/date) to generate this).
-2. [Signal](https://www.signal.org/) stores its data in a folder called `org.thoughtcrime.securesms` on Android or Android-based devices.
+2. [Signal](https://www.signal.org/) stores its data in a folder called `org.thoughtcrime.securesms` on Android and Android-based devices.
 Furthermore, `thoughtcrime.org` redirects to `moxie.org`, a website that belongs to [Moxie Marlinspike](https://en.wikipedia.org/wiki/Moxie_Marlinspike).
 He